Road Salt Can Hurt as Much as Help – And How to Make it Better

 Conclusion

 We save human lives every winter by using road salt, but it hurts the environment too.
-Until we come up with environmentally-safer alternatives, it’s everyone’s collective responsibility to make more cautious, mindful use of existing road salt.
+Until we come up with environmentally safer alternatives, it’s everyone’s collective responsibility to make more cautious, mindful use of existing road salt.
 That includes minimizing waste and maximizing efficiency.
-It’s good both for your DOT budget as well as the environment.
+It’s good for both your DOT budget and the environment.
 Learn more about how SR can make your road salt use more sustainable by talking to our team of experts right now.